mihdan/cyr2lat/readme.txt

 1. Upload the ` cyr2lat ` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+= Upgrade notes for 7.0 =

+Version 7.0 is an architecture-focused release.
+It keeps the existing transliteration table, locale filters, post and term conversion tools, and WP-CLI command stable while moving slug handling to explicit services.

+Existing posts, pages, terms, filenames, and WooCommerce product data are not destructively rewritten during the plugin upgrade.
+Use the Converter page or `wp cyr2lat regenerate` when you intentionally want to regenerate existing post and term slugs.

+WooCommerce attributes created before 7.0 are not automatically migrated.
+Existing global `pa_*` taxonomies and existing local or variation attribute keys should be reviewed separately; any future migration must use a dedicated dry-run-first workflow.

 == Frequently Asked Questions ==

 = How can I define my own substitutions? =